ErykDarnowski/ErykDarnowski/README.md

 - I use Neovim 😱
 - I use Arch btw 🐧
+- I absolutely love anything VR related 🥽
 - I collect retro video game controllers / hardware 🎮
 - [My speed typing personal best is ~`193`WPM / ~`965`CPM ⌨️](https://typingstats.com/profile/294040439810560000)
-- I know how to solve a few Rubik's cubes (2x2 ; 3x3 and 4x4) 🧊
+- I know how to solve a few Rubik's cubes (2x2 ; 3x3 ; 4x4 and 5x5) 🧊
 <!--
 - A couple years back I was trying out Unreal Engine 4 and thing is you needed to create an Epic account in order to use it.
 I did that with the username `Eryk` and though nothing of it.
 A few years go by, Epic releases the Epic Launcher, later Fortnite and now I have over 800 friend requests on there 🤯 (presumably because of my unusual username). 😅
 -->